A local test for global extrema in the dispersion relation of a periodic graph: Introduction

-In this work we prove that for graphs with one crossing edge per generator, there is a simple local criterion\,---\,a variation of the second derivative test\,---\,which detects \emph{if a given critical point of $\lambda_n(\cdot)$ is a global extremum}.
-Under additional conditions, this implies that \emph{any local extremum of a band of the dispersion relation is in fact its global extremum}.
-In a sense, the dispersion relation behaves as if it was a convex function (even though this can never be the case for a continuous function on a torus).
+In this work we prove that for graphs with one crossing edge per generator, there is a simple \emph{local} criterion\,---\,a variation of the second derivative test\,---\,that detects \emph{if a given critical point of $\lambda_n(\cdot)$ is a global extremum}.
+In many cases we can conclude that \emph{any local extremum of a band of the dispersion relation is in fact a global extremum}.
+This does not imply uniqueness of, say, a local minimum, but it does mean that every local minimum attains the same value; see, for example, Figure~\ref{fig:KucMag}(left).
+In a sense, the dispersion relation behaves as if it were a convex function (even though this can never be the case for a continuous function on a torus).
 As a consequence, even if no local extrema are found among the points of symmetry, it would be enough to run a gradient search-like method.

 We now formally state our results.
 For each $1\leq n \leq N$, we are interested in the extrema of the continuous function